pat-laugh/notes-to-text/ios-10/README.md

 markup might appear in your text, like getting the source of a webpage versus copying the presented text.

-The first algorithm (`f04`) tries to determine when the content of the Notes file ends (wthen the useless garbage at then end starts).
-The second algorithm (`f06`) tries to determine when the content starts.
+The first algorithm (`index_end`) tries to determine when the content of the Notes file ends (wthen the useless garbage at then end starts).
+The second algorithm (`index_start`) tries to determine when the content starts.
 This gives the start and end indices to get the content from the whole file.

 The script will output errors and warning if it cannot accurately determine a